AstRonin/EExcelRead/README.md

         ),
         ...
     ```
-        for update row in the DB and if excel has identification field(like ID) add field 'id'
+        Add field 'id' for update row in the DB and if excel has identification field(like ID)

     ```php
         ...